How Big Will My Puppy Get?

-Whether we are shopping for a pet door, a dog bed, or just wondering, we have lots of questions about our dog's size: how big will my puppy get as it becomes fully grown?
+Whether we are shopping for a pet door, a dog bed, or just wondering, we have lots of questions about our dog's size.
+How big will my furry friend get as they become fully grown?
 When do puppies stop growing?
 How big will my adult dog get?
-Is a puppy weight calculator even accurate?
+Are puppy weight calculators even accurate?

-Especially if you have a mixed breed puppy, these questions aren't easily answered by way of a quick google search (which is much easier with a purebred).
-Measurements like your puppy's weight and paw size can help with making your prediction.
-However, dog breeds are not all made equal, with small breeds, medium breeds, large breeds, and giant breeds.
+These questions aren't easily answered by a quick Google search, especially if you have a mixed breed puppy (you typically know what you're going to get with a purebred puppy).
+Measurements like your puppy's weight and paw size can help you predict their adult-size.
+However, dog breeds are not all made equal-- small breeds, medium breeds, large breeds, and giant breeds all mature at different paces.

-There's a lot of variation that can impact first-glance assumptions.
-While predicting a puppy's adult weight and height is not an exact science, there are a few ways to predict future growth and estimated full size with reasonable confidence:
+There's a lot of variation that can impact how big your little puppy with get.
+While predicting a puppy's adult weight and height is not an exact science, there are a few ways to predict future growth and estimated full size with reasonable confidence.

 - Weigh your new puppy